 Prior to entering private practice, Steven worked as the Assistant Attorney General for the State of Illinois from 1971 to 1973 and Special Assistant Attorney General for the State of Illinois from 1973 to 1975.

-He has previously chaired the firm's Compensation Committee and served on the Finance and Management Committees.
+Steven currently serves as Chuhak & Tecson's Co-Ombudsperson.
+He previously chaired the firm's Compensation Committee and served on the Finance and Management Committees.